Sightseeing in Fukui

 Fukui Prefecture is blessed with both mountain and coastal environments, offering a rich variety of local cuisine from the sea and the land.

-Echizen Oroshi soba is served cold with grated daikon radish and dried bonito flakes, offering a refreshing taste.
+Echizen Oroshi soba : Cold buckwheat noodles with grated daikon and a refreshing taste

-Wakasa plums are widely known for their quality and are used in umeboshi and plum wine.
+Fukui plums : Known for quality and used in umeboshi and plum wine

 Official food culture information